-Nobody wants to miss out on a sale because they don't have the products for order fulfillment.
+Nobody wants to miss out on a sale because they don't have the products for order fulfillment (see order fulfillment meaning).

-If you run a business that regularly runs into issues with supply levels or backordered products, pre ordering might be the right choice.
-It lets you gauge consumer demand, inform optimal reorder points, and increase your revenue.
+If you run a business that regularly runs into issues with supply levels or the well-known backorder, pre-ordering might be the right choice.
+It lets you gauge consumer demand, inform the optimal reorder point, and increase your revenue.

 For food suppliers, BlueCart eCommerce is a great tool for this.
 This all-in-one solution handles online store design and structure, menus, payment processing, and more.
 It also has an integrated email marketing function that lets you send promotional emails directly to your customers.